closeio/making.close.com/_posts/2023-06-15-native-enums-or-check-constraints-in-postgresql/index.md

 ALTER TABLE person
     DROP CONSTRAINT person_current_mood_check;

+-- Perform any data migrations that may be necessary to conform with the new -- constraint.

 -- Create the new one, but in a way that doesn't lock anything.
 -- Note the `NOT VALID` syntax.
 ALTER TABLE person